 Mediterranean food is home to some of the world’s most loved and iconic dishes.
-Many also believe this diverse cuisine is the key to a healthy life.
+Many also believe this diverse cuisine to be one of the keys to a healthier life.

 Mediterranean food’s geography, history, and recipes are also far greater than many people are aware of.
 So, if you’re curious to find out more, you’ve come to the right place.

-Prepare for tingling tastebuds as we take an epic culinary journey through this beautiful region and explore 20 of its most delicious foods.
+Prepare for your tastebuds to tingle as we take an epic culinary journey through this beautiful region and explore 26 of its most delicious foods and dishes.

 Simply put, Mediterranean food comes from all of the countries and regions that surround the Mediterranean Sea.